intramuros cultural tour

 See Manila's oldest district, the known "walled city" of Intramuros, as you go on an exciting tour through Bambike Ecotours.
 As a well-known tourist attraction in Manila, many people flock to Intramuros, the historical city where one can learn of the beauty and story of the Spanish conquest in the Hispanic period.
 With the […]

-Full description.
 The Intramuros tour is a historical walking tour around the famous fort built by the Spanish.
 The tour will focus on the greatest and darkest moments during the long history of Intramuros, with details of what transpired within the walls of Intramuros during the Battle of Manila and beyond.
+You can enjoy learning something about this historical ...

 You will then return to the Bambike Ecotours Headquarters to learn more about the Bambike's work for the people, planet, and progress before officially ending your tour.
 Pedal your way around the iconic sites of Intramuros with this off-the-beaten-path historical sunset tour.
 Check the availability by choosing a date.